-- The Dissertation Committee shall consist of at least FOUR members, including the chair. - All four members of the Dissertation Committee must have a Ph.D.
-Non-Ph.D. members can serve as consultants or as ad hoc (non-voting) members, in addition to the other four members. \Per the FAU Graduate College, ad hoc committee members may not sign on formal documents related to the candidacy exam or the dissertation defense. - Three of these members can be the same as those on the supervisory committee. - At least three of these members must be FAU faculty (e.g. may not be an affiliated program participant whose primary faculty/staff appointment is with another institute such as Max Planck, Florida Fish and Wildlife, Scripps, U.S. Geological Survey etc.)
+- The Dissertation Committee shall consist of at least FOUR members, including the Ph.D.
+Supervisor who serves as committee chair. - All four members of the Dissertation Committee must have a Ph.D. or equivalent professional degree.
+Members without a doctoral degree can serve as consultants or as ad hoc (non-voting) members, in addition to the other four members. \Per the FAU Graduate College, ad hoc committee members may not sign on formal documents related to the candidacy exam or the dissertation defense. - Three of these members can be the same as those on the Supervisory Committee. - At least three of these members must be FAU faculty (e.g. may not be an affiliated program participant whose primary faculty/staff appointment is with another institute such as Max Planck, Florida Fish and Wildlife, Scripps, U.S. Geological Survey, etc.)